The Hays Code, inspired by Catholic dogma, attempted to — and succeeded in — censoring Hollywood films for nearly three decades.

 The Wild West Of Pre-Code Hollywood

 Seeing a movie in the early 1900s might shock modern audiences.
 Not for the content themselves, but for the decadence and darkness that these earlier films got away with showcasing.
 For instance, the inflammatory 1915 film Birth of a Nation depicted the kind of graphic violence we flinch at today but that was common in films of its era.
 There was suicide, lynching, and racist vigilantism in that film as well as many others.

 Nudity of varying degrees was also rampant in such films as The Sign of the Cross and The Legend of Tarzan where the man of the jungle sported a famously skimpy loincloth.

-Hollywood itself was beginning to be seen as a Sodom of sorts or a capital of decadence.
+Hollywood itself was beginning to be seen as a Sodom of sorts.
 This sentiment calcified during scandals like that of Virginia Rappe and Fatty Arbuckle.

 Rappe, a young actress, was killed by a ruptured bladder for which many assumed funny-man and A-list actor Arbuckle was responsible.
 Whispers that he fatally injured her during a brutal rape after a night of debauched partying soon turned to charges and trials and while he was never found guilty, the court of opinion played judge, jury, and executioner to his career.